qld-gov-au/swe/product-definition.md

 ## 1.2	Where to find help

-Should an agency require support and guidance on the use of the Franachise Website Standard, they are encouraged to contact OSSSIO.
+Should an agency require support and guidance on the use of the Franachise Website Standard, they are encouraged to contact Queensland Online.
 Such queries could include:

 *	Variations to a particular requirement within the Franchise Website Standard
 *	Requesting a variation to a CSS element
 *	Assistance with the customisation of page modals
-*	Access to the GitHub pattern library (note—please create a GitHub account prior to contacting OSSSIO)
+*	Access to the GitHub pattern library (note—please create a GitHub account prior to contacting Queensland Online)
 *	Joining the User Interface Community of Practice (UI CoP)
 *	Google Analytics and SEO advice
 *	Access to the Customer Research Lab